Cheesy ham and potato hash

 - 600g potatoes, peeled and very thinly sliced

 - 200g green cabbage, finely shredded

 - 400g lean ham, visible fat removed, roughly chopped

 - 2 tsp dried parsley

 - 1 bay leaf

 - 110g reduced-fat Cheddar cheese, grated

-- Preheat your oven to 180°C/fan 160°C/gas 4.
+Preheat your oven to 180°C/160°C fan/gas 4.
 Lightly spray a 2 litre gratin dish with low-calorie cooking spray.

-- Mix together the stock, garlic and dried parsley and pour over the vegetable and ham mixture.
-Tuck the bay leaf in the middle.
+Mix together the stock, garlic and dried parsley.
+Pour the stock mixture over the vegetable and ham mixture and tuck the bay leaf in the middle.
 Season to taste and sprinkle over the cheese.

-- Remove the foil and bake for another 20-25 minutes, spooning some of the stock mixture over every now and again until the potatoes are tender.
-Cool for 15 minutes before serving – tastes delicious with a shredded cucumber salad.
+Remove the foil and bake for another 20-25 minutes, spooning some of the stock mixture over every now and again until the potatoes are tender.
+Cool for 15 minutes before serving, delicious with a shredded cucumber salad.